kmpelectronics/KMP_MCP23S08/README.md

 # KMP MCP23S08 library
-This is Arduino library for a SPI expander MCP23S08
+This is an Arduino library for a SPI expander MCP23S08